-I started working in HIV/Sexual Health in 1994; clinical roles were very fixed between what was expected on the doctor and what was expected of the nurse.
+I started working in HIV/Sexual Health in 1994; clinical roles were very fixed between what was expected of a doctor and what was expected of a nurse.

-Through her in the mid-2000s, I became involved on teaching on the theory part of the Diploma of the Faculty of Family Planning (DFFP), now the FSRH Diploma, which I thoroughly enjoyed.
-It was great being involved in interdisciplinary teaching and working with great SRH doctors and nurses.
-When the faculty opened their qualifications to nurses I jumped at the change to undertake the DFSRH and subsequently the Postgraduate Award in Medical Education (PGAMedEd) at Keele University.
+Through her in the mid-2000s, I became involved in teaching the theory part of the Diploma of the Faculty of Family Planning (DFFP), now the FSRH Diploma, which I thoroughly enjoyed.
+It was great being involved in interdisciplinary teaching and working with fantastic SRH doctors and nurses.
+When the Faculty opened their qualifications to nurses I jumped at the change to take the DFSRH and subsequently the Postgraduate Award in Medical Education (PGAMedEd) at Keele University.

-At the point of care delivery, there is an expectation that regardless of professional background of the clinician that the patient receives the same level of care and for that to happen, clinicians require the same knowledge skills and behaviours.
-In addition, I also like the parity of esteem that undertaking the same qualifications as our medical colleagues gives nurses.
+At the point of care delivery, there is an expectation that regardless of the professional background of the clinician that the patient receives the same level of care and for that to happen, clinicians require the same knowledge skills and behaviours.
+In addition, I also like the parity of esteem of nurses taking the same qualifications as our medical colleagues.

-The PGA wetted my appetite for education and I went on to complete a PGCert in Higher Education with NMC recorded teacher status and in September started a secondment to City, University of London as a senior lecturer in advanced clinical practice 2-days per week.
-Given my background I spend a lot of my time teaching contraception, sexual health and HIV to both pre and post registration nurses.
-It is great teaching the future nurses and advanced nurse practitioner workforce and actively promoting the specialities and role modelling career possibilities.
+Given my background, I spend a lot of my time teaching contraception, sexual health and HIV to both pre and post registration nurses.
+It is great teaching the future nurse and advanced nurse practitioner workforce, actively promoting the specialities and role modelling career possibilities.